Elekester/Starlit-Village/Guides/Catching Up.md

 If you haven't already, make sure to complete the Cocoons and Towers for Aelio, Retem, and Kvaris then spend the skill points you receive in both your main and subclass.
 If you have the N-Meseta make sure to augment your gear as well as fully unlocking the potential of your weapon.

 Yet again we'll talk to our good friend Guiden for a 20 million Exp quest.
 This should land you around level 57 with about 2500 BP.
 You can get the BP for **Mission in Stia** by either leveling up to 60 or by upgrading to a Rugged or Crystia weapon.
 You might also upgrade your armor to Efitus armor.

+Stia is a little strange.
+Upon entering Stia and competing the initial tasks, we don't have access to all the cocoons and towers before the next massive BP requirement in **Preparing for Battle**, only the tower in Stia Outskirts is available.

 ### Recommended Gear for Stia
 |Gear|Recommendations|